 Sissy laughed at something the other man said and then looked up at Barrett.
 “Good morning,” she said cheerfully, including them all in the greeting.
 “The director would like to see you first, Brian.”
-The red-haired man did nothing more than give her a simple nod of acknowledgment and then he walked to the administrator's door.
+The man did nothing more than give her a simple nod of acknowledgment and then he walked to the administrator's door.
 He tapped on it a couple times and then let himself in without waiting for a response.
 Dante and Jenni sat down in the waiting area for their turns.

 Marcelo Delgado looked up from his double-screened computer tablet when Barrett walked in and closed the door behind him.